About Love Out Loud

-As Love Out Loud enters a new season of a truly interdependent church/community venture, our focus is on connecting leaders and resources to release the radical love of Christ in our city.
+In 2015 Love Out Loud entered a new season of a truly interdependent church/community venture, focusing on connecting leaders and resources to release the radical love of Christ in our city.

 Vision & Mission

-- Vision: Praying that God would transform our city with the love and compassion of Christ by unifying & mobilizing the body of Christ as well as all community members.
+Vision: Praying that God would transform our city with the love and compassion of Christ by connecting & mobilizing the body of Christ as well as all community members.